Valerioageno/tuono/README.md

 **Rust is an hard language then writing server side code is hard as well right? (no again)**

 Tuono provides a collection of utilities to handle the server side code seamlessly with the React code.
-Each server side route is managed with a separate file alongside the React route (the client/server logic matching is handled by Tuono itself).
+Each server side route is managed with a separate file alongside the React route.
+The routing is handled by Tuono based on the files defined within the `./src/routes` directory.

 ## Features